And the answer is usually "both" (or, at least, things which have the same effect).

-One of the requirements of the GDPR is that you be responsible for, and be able to demonstrate compliance with, the the principles relating to processing of personal data.
+One of the requirements of the GDPR is that you must be responsible for, and be able to demonstrate compliance with, the principles relating to processing of personal data.
 This is known as "accountability".

 One aspect of this is a set of policies which explain your organisation's approach to compliance with the GDPR's principles, and a set of processes which set out how you will do this.